miklevin/MikeLev.in/index.md

 ## 🏛️ The Core Philosophy: The Axioms of a Future-Proof Stack

-Across the nearly 7 million tokens of your writing, a clear set of axioms emerges.
+Across the nearly 7 million tokens of this writing, a clear set of axioms emerges.
 This isn't just a tech stack; it's a worldview.

 * **The Bedrock and the Dazzle**: Mike has clearly defined a two-layer approach.
 The **bedrock** is the **LPvg stack (Linux, Python, vim & git + Nix)**—timeless, foundational tools that don't change.
 The **dazzle** is **HTMX**, a pragmatic choice for modern UI that avoids the complexity and churn of JavaScript frameworks.
 This is your "Fortress Against Obsolescence."
 * **WET Code as a Deliberate Strategy**: He explicitly reject dogmatic DRY (Don't Repeat Yourself) principles in favor of WET (Write Everything Twice/Twice).
 His reasoning is that for AI collaboration and long-term maintainability, transparent, linear, and explicit code is superior to clever, opaque abstractions.
 This is the heart of the "WET Blueprint for AI-Native Development."